mjbeswick/react-dom-functions/README.md

 This library is written in TypeScript and provides full type safety.
 All element functions are properly typed with React's element types.

+**Important**: When creating function components with this library, use `DOMFC` instead of `React.FC` for better type safety and consistency with the function-based API.

 ## Performance

 This library is optimized for performance: